Meonardo/WebRTC/README.md

-## WebRTC Binaries for iOS
+## Changelog

-* Try to fix `RTCCameraVideoCapturer` handle device rotation incorrectly issue, please see release M90.1.
+Add a delegate method `- (RTCVideoRotation)rotationForCameraVideoCapturer` for `RTCCameraVideoCapturer` to handle device orientation update events.

 ----------
 ## WebRTC Binaries for iOS
 This repository contains unofficial distribution of WebRTC framework binaries for iOS.